samueledelia/PACS-Challenge2/README.md

 ```cpp
 #include "Sparse_Matrix.hpp"
 ```
+3. Run the provided tests to see examples of library usage and to verify code integrity and to measure its performance.

-3. Use the algebra::Sparse_Matrix class to work with sparse matrices!!
+4. Use the algebra::Sparse_Matrix class to work with sparse matrices!!

 ## Things to do:
 - Implementation of sparse matrices using different storage formats